ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/lua_basics_manticoin.md

 ## Tutorial

-The first step is to use the CORE API to modify objects in the world.
+The first step is to use the Core API to modify objects in the world.
 We'll start small, with a coin the player can pick up.

 ### Adding Manticoin

-In CORE, **Community Content** houses many assets you can use in your own games to speed up production and cut down on the amount of work required by you.
+In Core, **Community Content** houses many assets you can use in your own games to speed up production and cut down on the amount of work required by you.
 One of these assets is the **Manticoin**, which we'll use for this project, instead of making our own coin.

 To add the **Manticoin** asset to your project, head over to the **Community Content** tab inside the editor.
-Type **Manticoin** into the search bar and click on the one by "**Dracowolfie**" All you have to do to add it to your project is to click the big "**+**" (Add to CORE Content) button.
+Type **Manticoin** into the search bar and click on the one by "**Dracowolfie**" All you have to do to add it to your project is to click the big "**+**" (Add to Core Content) button.

 ![Manticoin](../../img/scripting/manticoin.png "Manticoin"){: .center}

 !!! note "The editor will prompt you to save before it adds it to your project."

-Since this has been imported from our community content area, it is now listed under **Imports** in the **CORE Content** tab.
+Since this has been imported from our community content area, it is now listed under **Imports** in the **Core Content** tab.
 Next, just like we did with `TutorialScript`, drag it to the world.
 Now that we have a coin in our world, our goal here is to get it to spin slowly in the air, rather than just sitting there being boring.
 The way to do this is, you guessed it, with a script.

 ### SpinCoin Script

 Let's make a new script, call it `SpinCoin` and drag it onto the `Manticoin` object so that the script is its child.
 At this point, the editor will prompt you about a networking state mismatch.
-In CORE, non-networked objects can't be children of networked objects so we need to make all children networked to continue.
+In Core, non-networked objects can't be children of networked objects so we need to make all children networked to continue.
 Next up we will need to deinstance the template so we can move objects into it.
 Hit the "**Deinstance and Reparent**" button and watch how our script is now part of the `Manticoin` in the hierarchy.
 Now open it up and add the following line of code:

 `script.parent:RotateContinuous(Rotation.New(200, 0, 0))`